Massless Representations in Conformal Space and Their de Sitter Restrictions: Conformal Massless Scalar Field in de Sitter (dS) Space

 The $4$-dimensional dS spacetime \eqref{dS-M_R} can be embedded in the Dirac quadric $Q$ \eqref{2.36} as its intersection with the hyperplane $\zeta^5 = R$:

 Accordingly, the Euclidean de Sitter (EdS) half-space is defined as follows:

-\begin{Remark}{ In this context, a few points merit further clarification: \begin{enumerate}[leftmargin=*] \item{The real (dimensionless) Cartesian coordinates of the EdS half-space, defined in Eq. \eqref{EdS}, are connected to the analytically continued versions of the coordinates $z_i$ introduced in Eq. \eqref{2.38-1}.
+\begin{Remark}{ \textbf{(EdS-dS coordinate correspondence and conformal factors).} In this context, a few points merit further clarification: \begin{enumerate}[leftmargin=*] \item{The real (dimensionless) Cartesian coordinates of the EdS half-space, defined in Eq. \eqref{EdS}, are connected to the analytically continued versions of the coordinates $z_i$ introduced in Eq. \eqref{2.38-1}.
 Specifically, setting:

 we have:

 where $\kappa=\frac{1}{R}$ denotes the scalar curvature of $\text{EdS} \cong \mathbb{S}^4_R$.
 It then follows that $(z)^2$ is obtained as an analytic continuation of \eqref{2.37}:

 Note that $\kappa\zeta_\beta = \tanh{\beta}$, with $\beta>0$.
 From this realization, one can observe that: \begin{enumerate} \item{Given the equation above and the strict positivity of $\beta$, it follows immediately that: